 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
-Department of Spanish and Portuguese students should consider taking ASCS-Q 294 College to Career I: Explore Your Options.
+Department of Spanish and Portuguese students should consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
 In the course, Spanish students explore interests, values, skills, and personality to see how they relate to different careers and occupational environments.

 The job market